vincentchachere/Post-Installation-and-Configuration/README.md

 <br>
 <br>

-### You've Succuessfully configured Teams inside osTicket!
+### You've Successfully configured Teams inside osTicket!

 *Proceed to the final step within this part of the lab.*